-And, indeed, it IS clear that she always did intend some kind of rigamarole to do with wands choosing their owners to figure in the final confrontation between Tom and Harry.
-I’m just not convinced that it was the version that we got.
-And I'm not going to explore that issue here, much as it would seem to fit.
-This article is concerned with the construction of normal wands.
+What IS clear to any reader who paid attention, is that Rowling always did intend some kind of rigamarole to do with wands choosing their owners to figure in the final confrontation between Tom and Harry.
+I’m just not convinced that what she intended was the version that we got.
+But I’m not going to explore the issue of the Elder wand here, much as it would seem to fit.
+This article is only concerned with the construction and behavior of normal wands.

 The whole point of the Elder wand is that it is unique.
 So I’ll talk about that one elsewhere.

 In this article I examine wands in the context of what they are made of and how they work — and just ignore the fact that, apparently, we are suddenly, at the 11th hour, supposed to understand that they are semi-sentient little wooden bimbos which are capable of acting on their own initiative, and will betray you in a heartbeat.

 • • • •

 For quite a while, in the early days of the fandom, it seemed like every few months or so on one or other of my discussion lists somebody would raise the question of; what are the components of this, or that, or the other character’s wand?
 Most typically, the question was brought up by someone who was trying to write a fanfic and wanted to find out if anything was officially known.
 Given the lists that I hang out on, the character under investigation was usually Severus Snape, although there were no few inquiries as to the components of Miss Granger’s wand as well, or that of other supporting characters, like Neville.